obvonage/deved-platform/content/blog/en/experience-composer-sample-application-with-vonage-video-api.md

 ---
 ## Introduction

-[Experience Composer (EC) API](https://tokbox.com/developer/guides/experience-composer/) is a powerful tool that allows one to capture their website’s layout as a stream published to a Vonage Video API/OpenTok session.
-The website needs to be a publicly accessible URL which the Experience Composer will access and create a stream.
+The [Experience Composer (EC) API](https://tokbox.com/developer/guides/experience-composer/) is a powerful tool that allows you to capture your website’s layout as a stream published to a Vonage Video API (formerly OpenTok) session.
+The website needs to be a publicly accessible URL that the Experience Composer will access and from which it will generate a stream.

-For example, below you can see a Vonage Video API session with myself as the host and an Experience Composer stream of a youtube video published to the session.
+For example, below you can see a Vonage Video API session with me as the host and an Experience Composer stream of a YouTube video published to the session.
 It is streaming the youtube website, along with the video and audio of the youtube video.

 ![Vonage Video API session with Experience Composer stream of Youtube](/content/blog/experience-composer-sample-application-with-vonage-video-api/screen-shot-2022-07-26-at-15.37.37.png "Vonage Video API session with Experience Composer stream of Youtube")

+### Experience Composer Use Cases

 This tool can be especially powerful for educational applications where there are components to share such as a whiteboard or slide.
 However, these components would not be captured by Vonage Video API’s archiving tool.
 This is where Experience Composer comes in, as it will publish the stream of the whiteboard, slides, custom layouts, dynamic components, and other web elements to the session allowing it to be captured in an archive.